Multiplicative properties of Quinn spectra: The bordism groups of an ad theory

 \begin{remark} Our definition of addition agrees with that in \cite[Section 3.3]{MR1388303} because the $\Z$-graded category $\Cell(M,\lambda_3(I)\cup\lambda_4(I))$ is isomorphic to $\Cell(\Delta^2)$. \end{remark}

 \begin{prop} The operation $+$ makes $\Omega_k$ an abelian group. \end{prop}

 \begin{proof} Let $0$ denote the bordism class of the trivial $*$-ad.
-The cylinder $J(F)$, together with part (f) of Definition \ref{defad}, shows both that $0$ is an identity element and that $[iF]$ is the inverse of $[F]$.
-Figure 4, together with part (f) of Definition \ref{defad}, gives the proof of associativity.
+The cylinder $J(F)$, together with part (e) of Definition \ref{defad}, shows both that $0$ is an identity element and that $[iF]$ is the inverse of $[F]$.
+Figure 4, together with part (e) of Definition \ref{defad}, gives the proof of associativity.

 To see commutativity, let $F$, $G$ and $H$ be as in Lemma \ref{add}.
 Then $iH$ is an $M$-ad and Definition \ref{add2} gives

 The left-hand side of this equation is equal to $-[F]+(-[G])$, and the right-hand side is $-([F]+[G])$; this implies that $+$ is commutative. \end{proof}